-You’ll need something like a spork, I’d recommend a long handled one.
-This helps when eating from the dehydrated food containers.
+You’ll need something like a spork, I’d recommend a long-handled one.
+This helps when eating from dehydrated food containers.
 And a cup.
 The cup will be for hot drinks and also possibly for eating breakfast out of.
-GSI make a good mug for this.
+GSI makes a good mug for this.

 Water is a critical element of your kitchen.
-Its unlikely you can or want to carry all the water you need, even for a single overnight trip.
+It’s unlikely you can or want to carry all the water you need, even for a single overnight trip.
 Water is heavy – each liter adding 2.2lbs.
 Water on trail needs treating or filtering to kill or remove bacteria.
-There are basically three options – chemicals to treat the water, filters or sterilizing the water with UV.
-This is one area its always good to have a backup.
+There are basically three options – chemicals to treat the water, filters, or sterilizing the water with UV.
+This is one area it’s always good to have a backup.
 My recommendation would be either a Katadyn BeFree or Sawyer Squeeze.
 Whichever you decide make sure that you practice using it before you go out on trail and that you are clear where the filtered and non-filtered water goes.
 Certainly bad if you mix these up.
-As a back-up I’d recommend some chemical treatment like Aquatabs.
-These are back-up so you only need a few of them.
+As a backup, I’d recommend some chemical treatment like Aquatabs.
+These are backups so you only need a few of them.

 You’ll need something to carry water.
-There’s quite some combinations of filter and water containers that you can pick – sometimes you’ll need to carry more water – and sometimes its plentiful.
-Nalgene bottles have long been the favorite, some folks prefer bladders, however lots of folk just carry 1L Smartwater bottles.
+There are quite some combinations of filter and water containers that you can pick – sometimes you’ll need to carry more water – and sometimes it’s plentiful.
+Nalgene bottles have long been the favorite, some folks prefer bladders, however, lots of folks just carry 1L Smartwater bottles.
 You can pick these up at the local supermarket.
-They are super light, strong and fit directly onto the Sawyer Squeeze filters.
+They are super light, strong, and fit directly onto the Sawyer Squeeze filters.

-Finally its worth having a small clean-up kit.
+Finally, it’s worth having a small clean-up kit.
 Sometimes you won’t need this as you’ll just be boiling water and eating from a bag – but if you cook and eat breakfast – they might be useful.
 A small section of scouring pad and a little gauze filter is all you need.
-The scouring pad allows you to clean you cup/pot and the gauze will act as a filter so you can filter out food particles and bury them rather than just spread them on the ground.
+The scouring pad allows you to clean your cup/pot and the gauze will act as a filter so you can filter out food particles and bury them rather than just spread them on the ground.